 She smiled and went back to work.

 At the end of the session, one of my newer members came up to show me a poem she wrote, a beautiful journey into the magic of nature at night.
-I read it silently, transfixed by the vivid description.
+The description was vivid and engaging.

 “I know, it’s bad,” she said, looking down.